jennaluz/SensorMotor/README.md

 ### Quick Start
 FreeRTOS and PicoSDK are used in this project.
 To build this project on your machine, follow the [Installations](#installations) section.

-1. Enter the following commands in your terminal to clone
+1. Enter the following command in your terminal to clone this repository
-- over HTTP
+- using HTTP
 ```
 git clone https://github.com/jennaluz/SensorMotor.git
 ```

-- over SSH
+- using SSH
 ```
 git clone git@github.com:jennaluz/SensorMotor.git
 ```